benwzj/benwzj.github.io/_drafts/2023-10-17-react-effect.md

 category: React
 ---

-Some components need to stay connected to the network, some browser API, or a third-party library, while they are displayed on the page.
+Some components need to stay connected to the **network**, some **browser API**, or a **third-party library** while they are displayed on the page.
 These systems aren’t controlled by React, so they are called external.

+Effects let you run some code after rendering so that you can synchronize your component with some system outside of React.

 If you’re not connecting to any external system, you probably don’t need an Effect.

+## What are Effects

+When talk about Effect, usually compare to Event.
+Effects let you specify side effects that are caused by rendering itself, rather than by a particular event.

+> Capitalized “Effect” refers to the React-specific definition above, i.e. a side effect caused by rendering.
+To refer to the broader programming concept, we’ll say “side effect”.

+To declare an Effect in your component, you need to import the `useEffect` Hook from React.

+## The `useEffect`

-## Why use `useEffect`
+### Why use `useEffect`
 useEffect lets you synchronize a component with an external system.

-## What is `useEffect？`
+### What is `useEffect？`
 useEffect is a React Hook.

-## How do `useEffect` work
+### How do `useEffect` work
 ```js
 useEffect(setup, dependencies?)
 ```